VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/Intro/2-tools.md

 {{< smalltext >}}or, Resistance = Voltage / Current{{< /smalltext >}} </br>{{< smalltext >}}or, Current = Voltage / Resistance{{< /smalltext >}}

 I can not in words convey how important this equation is.
-If there is any single equation you should have related to electricity committed to memory, it is this one - though, before you commit it independently, you should consider how it relates to the the power equation from the start, and how you can substitute in ohm's law.
+If there is any single equation you should have related to electricity committed to memory, it is this one - though, before you commit it independently, you should consider how it relates to the power equation from the start, and how you can substitute in ohm's law.

 {{< katex >}}P=I\times V \implies P = I \times I \times R \implies P =  I^2 \times R{{< /katex >}}